Tpalmer111/tournament_manager/README.md

 * Add player accounts.
     * Allow players to sign in with an invite code to view the game details on their own phones.

+* Convert code to standard React and allow users to display tourney on desktop/laptop.

 ## Pages

 * Home page: where the user selects Player or Host.